geeked-out-loud/geeked-out-loud/README.md

 ###

-<p align="left">I’m Shubhan Singh 👋 <br>I’m a second-year Computer Science Engineering student at NMIMS, Navi Mumbai, driven by curiosity and a love for turning ideas into reality.
+<p align="left">I’m Shubhan Singh 👋 <br>I’m a third-year Computer Science Engineering student at NMIMS, Navi Mumbai, driven by curiosity and a love for turning ideas into reality.
 Whether I’m cracking a tricky algorithm or sketching out a new app feature over coffee with friends, I thrive on collaboration, creativity, and the joy of learning something new every day.</p>

 ###